osctl - command line interface for container management.

 in a group and also to all child groups, or directly on containers. cgroup

-parameters can be managed by commands group cgparams
+parameters can be managed by commands group cgparams and ct cgparams.

 To make frequently used limits simpler to configure, there are several commands

-built on top of group|ct cgparams
+built on top of group|ct cgparams:

-to limit CPU usage using CPU quotasAccess to devices is managed using the devices
+group|ct set memory-limit to configure memory and swap limitsgroup|ct set cpu-limit to limit CPU usage using CPU quotasAccess to devices is managed using the devices cgroup controller.
+Groups

 and containers can be given permission to read, write or mknod configured